Paper 1:

 1: How did Elizabeth’s authority change at home and abroad?

-Conflict with Spain: reasons; events; naval warfare, including tactics and technology; the defeat of the Spanish Armada.
+Why was there conflict between England and Spain?
+Including: Conflict with Spain: reasons; events; naval warfare, including tactics and technology; the defeat of the Spanish Armada.

 Spring Term

-2: Women’s rights: the campaign for women’s suffrage, reasons, methods and responses; role of individuals, including the Pankhursts; the reasons for the extension of the franchise and its impact; progress towards equality in the second half of the 20th century.
+How and why did women campaign to extend the franchise during the early twentieth century?
+Including, the campaign for women’s suffrage, reasons, methods and responses; role of individuals, including the Pankhursts; the reasons for the extension of the franchise and its impact; progress towards equality in the second half of the 20th century.

-Workers’ rights: the General Strike (1926), actions, reactions and impact; trade union reform in the late 20th century.
+To what extent did the rights of workers develop during the twentieth century?
+Including, the General Strike (1926), actions, reactions and impact; trade union reform in the late 20th century.

-Minority rights: the development of multi-racial society since the Second World War; discrimination, protest and reform; the Brixton Riots, their impact, including the Scarman Report.
+To what extent did the rights of minorities develop during the twentieth century?
+Including, the development of multi-racial society since the Second World War; discrimination, protest and reform; the Brixton Riots, their impact, including the Scarman Report.

 Summer Term